This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 integerish(.)

-the position(s) in the bitfield that
+optional position(s) in the bitfield

-should be set.
+that should be set.

 value, of the same encoding type as the flag, that needs to be